 It's an interesting observation, and while it doesn't represent everyone, it got us thinking about what it takes for an "independent traveler" to create an affordable but experience-rich foray into truly local culture.

 How does one find the secret entrances to a truly local, indigenous experience?
-It turns out that there are great opportunities both from tour operators and self-booked avenues, and sometimes through a mix of the two.
+It turns out that there are great opportunities to travel like a local via both tour operators and self-booked avenues, and sometimes through a mix of the two.

 A Locals-Only Approach to Guided Tours